vkboi5/HACKHAZARDS/README.md

 `StellarMinds`

 ### Team Members:
-- John Smith (Frontend Developer)
+- Sarang Kadukar (Frontend Developer)
-- Sarah Johnson (Blockchain Developer)
+- T.V.Vishalkirthik (Backend Developer)
-- Michael Chen (UI/UX Designer)

 ### Your Approach:
 - We chose this problem to democratize NFT technology by leveraging Stellar's low-cost, fast, and energy-efficient blockchain.